Mahmoud A. Khaimi, MD

 - Fellowship: Department of Ophthalmology Dean McGee Eye Institute/University of Oklahoma Health Sciences Center, Oklahoma City, OK

 Mahmoud A. Khaimi, MD is a clinical professor at the Dean McGee Eye Institute/University of Oklahoma in Oklahoma City.
 A native of Detroit, Michigan, he received his undergraduate and medical degrees from Wayne State University, graduating summa cum laude and with honors.
 He completed an ophthalmology residency at Henry Ford Hospital in Detroit, Michigan.
 Following his residency, Dr. Khaimi completed a fellowship in glaucoma at the Dean McGee Eye Institute/University of Oklahoma Health Sciences Center in Oklahoma City and afterward was asked to stay on the faculty.
-Dr. Khaimi and his wife, Suzie, have five children and live in Edmond, Oklahoma.
+Dr. Khaimi and his wife, Suzie, have six children and live in Edmond, Oklahoma.

 Dr. Khaimi joined the faculty at the Dean McGee Eye Institute in August of 2007.
 He has contributed to numerous book chapters, publications, research in glaucoma, and serves as a scientific reviewer for several ophthalmology journals.
 Dr. Khaimi has also served on expert panels for the American Glaucoma Society in setting priorities for glaucoma research.
 Dr. Khaimi has been named to the widely respected Best Doctors in America list and was selected as one of America’s Top Ophthalmologists by Guide to America’s Top Ophthalmologists, Consumers’ Research Council of America.
 He was nominated to serve as a consultant on the Ophthalmic Devices Panel of the Medical Devices Advisory Committee, Center for Devices and Radiological Health, Food, and Drug Administration.
 Dr. Khaimi is also the lead ophthalmologist for the Oklahoma City Thunder NBA team.
 Dr. Khaimi’s commitment and dedication to residents’ education led him to be the awardee of the 2010 Excellence in Attending at VA.
 He has taught several cataract and glaucoma surgical courses to ophthalmology residents throughout the nation.